icdevsorg/ovs-ledger/icrc85.md

 1. Reduced cycle transmission cost
 2. Built in statistics tracking via ICRC-3 Transaction Logs
 3. Security against namespace highjacking

+### Readme disclosures

+Libraries that implement an OVS default strategy should include a clear description of that strategy in the readme.md of the included project.

+## Implementations

 ### Rust